RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 You should now see line numbers running down both sides of the source code:
    ![](images/27VSRenumberboth.png)

-You can remove the line numbers from your code - note that the **Renumber** and **Unnumber** commands are not available in the expanded copybook view.
+You can remove the line numbers from your code.
+Note that the **Renumber** and **Unnumber** options are not available in the expanded copybook view.

 3. Ensure that `ZBNKPRT1.cbl` is opened in the editor, click the downward arrow next to ![](images/e711062673ff7c4626a662d04d262ad7.jpg) in the COBOL  toolbar, and then click **Unnumber Left**.